Skiathos: a brief travel guide

 Vromolimnos Beach

-Named after a small lake nearby which is now a dried swamp, Vromolimnos Beach attracts mainly young tourists.
-It has perfect weather conditions because it is protected from the winds.
-It has restaurants, cafés, a beach volley court, and water sports.
+Named after a small lake nearby, which is now a dried-up swamp, Vromolimnos Beach attracts mainly young tourists.
+It has ideal weather conditions, because it is protected from the winds.
+It has restaurants, cafés, a beach volleyball court, and water sports.

 Mandraki Beach